 Mobile Apps And Internet Connectivity In Buenos Aires

 Now, parts of Argentina are a little behind the times in terms of speed and internet connectivity.
-Yet not the major cities.
+Yet, that’s not the case in major cities.
 If you’re going to be based in Buenos Aires, Cordoba, Salta or even destinations like Bariloche or Mar del Plata, you won’t have any trouble connecting to the internet.

 From my first visit until my most recent stay, I’ve seen huge progress in internet connectivity and locally developed mobile apps available in Argentina.
 Today, unlimited 100mb/s to 300mb/s broadband is the standard in every home.
 And most chain stores have their own branded mobile application.

-In the capital Buenos Aires, internet connectivity is fast, ubiquitous and cheap.
+In the capital city, Buenos Aires, internet connectivity is fast, ubiquitous and cheap.
 The internet connectivity in Buenos Airs is so good that there’s now a mobile app for just about everything.
-From ordering food and ride-sharing through to booking a haircut or shave, there’s a mobile app to make life easier
+From ordering food and ride-sharing, through to booking a haircut or shave.
+In Buenos Aires, there’s a mobile app for everything, to make life easier.

 The internet connectivity and mobile applications add to the attractiveness of Buenos Aires as a destination for digital nomads and expat foreigners.
 Well, at least they do for me!

-At home in Australia if I was working late and forgot to order food I’d be limited in my choices.
-After about 8pm there wouldn’t be much available for delivery except Macdonalds, or maybe a pizza.
+At home in Australia, if I was working late and I had forgotten to order food, I’d be limited in my choices.
+After about 8pm there wouldn’t be much available for delivery except Macdonald’s, or maybe a pizza.

 Food In Buenos Aires